gklyne/I-D/arcp/arcp.md

 equivalent of "Not Implemented".

 It is not undefined by this specification how an implementation can determine the media type of a file within an archive.
 This could be expressed in secondary resources (such as a manifest), be determined by file extensions or magic bytes.

-The media type `text/uri-list` {{RFC2483}} MAY be used to represent a directory listing, in which case it SHOULD contain only URIs that start with the arcp URI of the directory.
+The media type `text/uri-list` {{RFC2483}} MAY be used to represent a directory listing, in which case it SHOULD contain only URIs with the arcp URI of the directory as a common base.

 Some archive formats might support resources which are neither directories nor regular files (e.g. device files,